OData/v3ProtocolDocument/OData.markdown

 #### 7.4.2.2.
 Advertising currently available Functions ####

-Services are allowed to choose whether to advertize Functions that can be bound to the current entity or current collection of entities inside representations of the entity or collection entities returned from the Server.
+Services are allowed to choose whether to advertise Functions that can be bound to the current entity or current collection of entities inside representations of the entity or collection entities returned from the Server.

 If the service chooses to advertise a Function the following information MUST be included: